How Much Does it Cost to Drive?

 Following are average per-mile costs as determined by AAA, based on the driving costs for nine vehicle categories weighted by sales.

-- Small sedan: Chevrolet Cruze, Honda Civic, Hyundai Elantra, Nissan Sentra and Toyota Corolla.
+- Small sedan – Honda Civic, Hyundai Elantra, Nissan Sentra, Toyota Corolla, Volkswagen Jetta.

-- Medium sedan: Chevrolet Malibu, Ford Fusion, Honda Accord, Nissan Altima and Toyota Camry.
+- Medium sedan – Chevrolet Malibu, Honda Accord, Hyundai Sonata, Nissan Altima, Toyota Camry.

-- Small SUV: Chevrolet Equinox, Ford Escape, Honda CR-V, Nissan Rogue and Toyota RAV4.
+- Compact SUV – Chevrolet Equinox, Ford Escape, Honda CRV, Nissan Rogue, Toyota RAV4.

-- Medium SUV: Chevrolet Traverse, Ford Explorer, Honda Pilot, Jeep Grand Cherokee and Toyota Highlander.
+- Medium SUV – Chevrolet Traverse, Ford Explorer, Subaru Outback, Jeep Grand Cherokee, Toyota Highlander.

-- Hybrid car: Ford Fusion, Hyundai Ioniq, Kia Niro, Toyota Prius Liftback and Toyota RAV4.
+- Hybrid vehicle – Ford Explorer, Honda CR-V, Hyundai Ioniq, Toyota Prius Liftback, Toyota RAV4.

 AAA’s analysis covers vehicles equipped with standard features and optional equipment including automatic transmission, air conditioning, power steering, antilock brakes and cruise control, to name a few.

-Insurance: Costs are based on a full-coverage policy for personal use of a vehicle by a driver who is under 65 years of age, has more than six years of driving experi-ence, no accidents and lives in a suburban/urban location.
-The policy includes discounts for passive restraints and an anti-theft system, and provides $100,000/$300,000 personal liability, $25,000 medical, $100,000 property and $25,000/$50,000 uninsured/underinsured motorist cover-age.
-A $500 deductible applies to all collision and compre-hensive claims.
+Insurance: Costs are based on a full-coverage policy for the personal use of a vehicle by a driver who is under 65 years of age, has more than six years of driving experience, has no accidents and lives in a suburban/urban location.
+The policy includes discounts for passive restraints and an anti-theft system, and provides $100,000/$300,000 personal liability, $25,000 medical, $100,000 property and $25,000/$50,000 uninsured/underinsured motorist coverage.
+A $500 deductible applies to all collision and comprehensive claims.

-License, Registration and Taxes: Costs include all governmental taxes and fees payable at time of purchase, as well as fees due each year to keep the vehicle licensed and reg-istered.
-Costs are computed on a national average basis.
+License, Registration and Taxes: Costs include all government taxes and fees payable at the time of purchase, as well as fees due each year to keep the vehicle licensed and registered.
+Costs are based on the selected state of residence, but individual fees can vary by situation and county of residence.
+Contact your local DMV for specifics about your personal fees.

-Maintenance, Repair and Tires: These costs include retail parts and labor for routine maintenance specified by the vehicle manufacturer, a comprehensive extended warranty, repairs to wear-and-tear items that require service during five years of operation and one set of replacement tires of the same quality, size and rating as those that came with the car.
-Sales tax is included on a national average basis.
+Maintenance, Repair and Tires: These costs include retail parts and labor for routine maintenance specified by the vehicle manufacturer, a comprehensive extended warranty, repairs to wear-and-tear items that require service during five years of operation and one set of replacement tires of the same quality, size, and rating as those that came with the car.
+Sales tax is specific to the selected state of residence, but the rate and how it is applied may vary locally.

 Figuring Your Costs